GSA/datagov-ssb/README.md

 | TF_VAR_AWS_ACCESS_KEY_ID | the key for brokering resources in AWS |
 | TF_VAR_AWS_SECRET_ACCESS_KEY | the secret for brokering resources in AWS |

-Once these secrets are in place, any changes to the master branch will be deployed automatically.
+Once these secrets are in place, any changes to the main branch will be deployed automatically.

 ---